After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Seattle responded, winning six of their final seven games to finish the regular season with a 12-4 record.
-Seattle’s Week 15 victory over the Washington Football Team was enough to secure them a spot in the playoffs, while their Week 16 win over the Rams resulted in the Seahawks clinching the NFC West.
+Seattle’s Week 15 victory over the Washington Commanders was enough to secure them a spot in the playoffs, while their Week 16 win over the Rams resulted in the Seahawks clinching the NFC West.

 The Seahawks were the only team in the league to not have a player test positive for COVID-19 during the pandemic affected season.

 In their one playoff game, the Seahawks came up against their NFC West rivals as they hosted the Rams in Seattle.
 Although they came up against an injured Jared Goff, the Seahawks offensive line allowed Russell Wilson to be sacked on five occasions, as Los Angeles’ ferocious pass rush was too strong for Seattle.

 Having been sacked 394 times in 144 regular-season games, Russell Wilson is now the most sacked player in NFL history (though nine seasons) since the 1970 AFL-NFL merger.
 Wilson has since subtly stated that he is unhappy with how the Seahawks are using and protecting him.
 And although he hasn’t asked for a trade, Wilson has made a list of teams that he wants to play for in case a trade does occur, that list includes the Cowboys, Raiders, Bears and Saints.

 With Russell Wilson missing a big chunk of time, the season went down the drain for the Seahawks.
 Now questions surround his future and head coach Pete Carrolls future with the franchise as the 2022 season quickly approaches.